Odell Beckham Jr. Next Move: Bills Sign OBJ to 'Prove-It' Contract?

 The simple question that OBJ has been unable to answer to the satisfaction of the Cowboys: How can you be "cleared to play,'' but not "cleared to work out?''

-Over the last few days, Beckham is wrapping up his visits with the Cowboys after visiting with the New York Giants and the Buffalo Bills.
+Beckham has wrapped up his visits with the Cowboys after visiting with the New York Giants and the Buffalo Bills.

-With his third visit coming to a close, Ian Rapoport has reported that Beckham will return to his family and make the long-awaited decision, maybe at midweek.
+With his third visit coming to a close, Ian Rapoport had reported that Beckham will return to his family and make the long-awaited decision, maybe at midweek.

 Read More

-At his best, Beckham is a 1,000-yard receiver, but that is the biggest question, is he at his best?
+At his best, Beckham is a 1,000-yard receiver, but ... is he at his best?
+When will he be at his best?
+Will he ever be there?

 Beckham made the decision that he would not be working out for any of the teams during his visits.
 We know the Cowboys were disappointed in that decision ... and that it cooled their interest.